"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Discussion

-\textbf{AI Vulnerabilities are Special?} Evidence for the uniqueness of AI security can be seen in policies that direct submissions to an alternative submission channel, often an email address like ``\textit{ai-safety@vendor.com}.''
-Future work should study which department receives these submissions.
+\textbf{AI Vulnerabilities Require Updated Policies.} Evidence for the uniqueness of AI security can be seen in policies that direct submissions to an alternative submission channel, often an email address like ``\textit{ai-safety@vendor.com}.''
+Future work should examine which department receives these submissions.
 A provocative simplification might be that software engineers receive traditional bug reports, whereas data scientists receive AI bugs.
 This raises the question of how a data scientist can ``patch'' an AI vulnerability by, for example, re-training the model.
-OpenAI put forward this argument: ``\textit{Model security issues are not well suited for bug bounty programs because they are not standalone vulnerabilities that can be fixed directly.}'' Google's Abuse VRP make a similar argument with regards to abusive content: ``\textit{abuse risks are often inherent to product}''.
+OpenAI argued: ``\textit{Model security issues are not well suited for bug bounty programs because they are not standalone vulnerabilities that can be fixed directly.}'' Google's Abuse VRP argued similarly with the statement: ``\textit{abuse risks are often inherent to product}''.
+These statements suggest AI vendors are shipping products that they acknowledge can never be fixed, or at least not directly.

-This points to an entirely new conception of harm prevention.
-The traditional model of patch management was widely criticized, with Ross Anderson characterizing vendors strategy of dumping risk on customers with the quote: `` ship it Tuesday and get it right by version three''~\cite{anderson2010security}.
-The AI vendors appear to be shipping products that they acknowledge can never be fixed, or at least not directly.
-This is a worrying development.

-A more optimistic perspective is that safe guards will improve with time and attention, a view that motivated Anthropic to expand their bug bounty to exactly this.
-This approach sees academic and industry research focus on improving defences that compensate for the fundamental insecurity of AI models.
-However, this sounds worrying familiar to what happened with traditional security.